Tarik-Assou/Classification/README.md

-# Finding Donors for Charity
+# Finding Donors for Charity using Classification